YinPhyuPhyuMin/CsharpRoadMap/README.md

  We bind the data in Entity Constructor.
  We need to change the Constructor (internal) and property (private setter) because we cannot change the value from outer.

+ IReadOnlyCollection - Cannot make Add,Delete for Entity from Outer.
+ Continuity - Track an object through the lifetime.
+ Identity - Object Defined.
+(Entity)

+ # What is the Entity
+ Create base Entity that contain common property like (id, created_date etc)

+ public Guid Id {get; private init;} = initalize the object